Frequently Asked Questions

 Criminal asset forfeiture funds come from settlements that the Manhattan DA’s Office made with international banks–BNP Paribas S.A., HSBC Holdings plc, and Standard Chartered Bank–that violated U.S. sanctions.

 The $808 million in forfeiture funds at the Manhattan DA’s Office are dedicated to improving public safety and promoting fairness in the criminal justice system, and the DA’s Office has invested in a number of significant initiatives to that end.
 The DA’s Office has set aside $250 million to design and implement a transformative, multi-layered community-based strategy that will undergo careful evaluation and serve as a proof of concept and model for other jurisdictions throughout the country.
-This subset of funds forms the foundation of District Attorney Vance’s Criminal Justice Investment Initiative.
+This subset of funds forms the foundation of the Criminal Justice Investment Initiative.

 What is the process for distributing these funds?